ahmadalfy/blog/_posts/2024-10-12-linking-directly-to-web-page-content.md

 {:.image-container}
 ![Screenshot from Google Chrome showing different highlighted text fragment]({{ site.url }}/images/2024/02/screenshot-03.png)

-One of the interesting behaviours about text fragments, if you're linking to hidden content that's discoverable through *find-in-page* feature (e.g. children of element with `hidden` attribute set to `until-found` or content of a closed `details` element), the hidden content will become visible.
-Let's look at this behaviour by linking to [this article](https://www.scottohara.me/blog/2022/09/12/details-summary.html) from Scott O'Hara's blog.
-The blog contain ths details element that is closed by default.
+One of the interesting behaviors about text fragments, is if you’re linking to hidden content that’s discoverable through *find-in-page* feature (e.g. children of element with hidden attribute set to `until-found` or content of a closed details element), the hidden content will become visible.
+Let’s look at this behavior by linking to [this article](https://www.scottohara.me/blog/2022/09/12/details-summary.html) from Scott O’Hara’s blog.
+The blog contains the details element that is closed by default.
 {:.image-container}
 ![Screenshot from Scott O'Hara's blog showing a details section]({{ site.url }}/images/2024/02/screenshot-04.png)